 I’ve been spending a lot of time working with sitemaps lately.
-They are a critical component of getting sites indexed by search engines and they are a great way to learn about your competition’s architecture and search strategy.
-I mean, they literally map out the content that your competition is trying to add to search engine indexes and where they are trying attract traffic.
+They are a critical component of getting sites indexed by search engines and a great way to learn about your competition’s architecture and search strategy.
+They literally map out the content that your competition is trying to add to search engine indexes and where they are trying to attract traffic.

-The problem is, when sitemaps are larger than a few thousand URL’s, or when sitemaps are not pretty, or when index files and gzip compression get involved, the task of reading a sitemap becomes either slow, or manual and really slow.
+The problem is that when sitemaps are larger than a few thousand URLs, or when sitemaps are not pretty, or when index files and gzip compression get involved, the task of reading a sitemap becomes either slow or manual and really slow.
 So… Bash!
-Crashing to the ground like an ancient and overly cryptic superhero, er… programming language, Bash is here to face off with it’s perfect use case.
+Crashing to the ground like an ancient and overly cryptic superhero, er… programming language, Bash is here to face off with its perfect use case.

-This post will introduce the syntax, and a few powerful commands to allow you to download, parse, and analyze sitemap files with Bash.
+This post will introduce the syntax and a few powerful commands for downloading, parsing, and analyzing sitemap files with Bash.

 A Background on Bash